Close

 Authorized and Appropriate Use

-AI may only be used for purposes permitted by the instructor and appropriate to the assignment's learning goals.
-Unless explicitly allowed, AI use is not permitted in assessments intended to measure independent performance or authorship.
+AI may only be used for purposes permitted by this policy or the instructor and appropriate to the assignment's learning goals.
+Unless explicitly allowed, AI use is not permitted in assessments intended to measure what you know, what you can do independently, or your mastery of course learning objectives.

-Using AI to generate music, lyrics, arrangements, code, analyses, or written work that replaces skills students are expected to practice is considered disingenuous use unless specifically authorized.
+Using AI to fully generate music, lyrics, arrangements, code, analyses, or written work that replaces skills students are expected to personally practice is considered disingenuous use unless specifically authorized.

 Transparency and Citation

-When AI use is permitted, students must disclose that use when required and cite AI-generated contributions using the citation style designated for the course.
+When AI use is permitted, students must disclose that use when required and cite AI-generated contributions using the citation style designated in the course.

 Transparency allows instructors to evaluate both process and learning, which are central to creative education.